Lakorthus/100-days-of-code/README.md

 **Thoughts**: Aidan is a great coach, he always has a solution for every problem, at the personal level he is a great person and I am so grateful for the opportunity to learn from him.

+### Day 36: Oct 28, Friday

+**Today's Progress**: On Hackathon day, we created a CRUD application to manage a list of clients and products.
+We have used SQL, PostgreSQL and postman to build our database and test the endpoints.
+Jason was a great partner this week, he is a great coder, and I am so grateful for the opportunity to learn from him.

+**Thoughts**: I am so proud of my team, we have worked so hard to get to this point.
+I struggled with the material, so I decided to go back to the basics and keep practising to get better at it.

+### Day 37: Oct 29, Saturday

+**Today's Progress**: I started with the recaps task from last week, I broke my hackathon project into small tasks and have started to work on them testing each one of the endpoints.

+**Thoughts**: Week 5 is finished where all the time goes?
+I am so proud of myself as I have been able to create a CRUD application using SQL, PostgreSQL and postman.
+I had a lot of bugs, but now I know how to fix them without breaking the code or my head.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)